-In Maryland, the official source of the state statutes is the Annotated Code of Maryland.
-Statutes can be found in the Maryland Housing and Community Development section and Real Property section (tables of content available here).
+In Maryland, the official source for the state statutes is the Annotated Code of Maryland.
+Statutes can be found in the Maryland Housing and Community Development section and Real Property section.
 All Maryland law libraries and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the Annotated Code of Maryland in print.

-The official source of the federal statutes is the United States Code.
+The official source for the federal statutes is the United States Code.
 All Maryland law libraries and many Maryland public libraries carry the United States Code in print.
-Many of the same libraries also carry one of the unofficial versions, the United States Code Annotated and the United States Code Service.
-It is a good idea to do your federal statute research in one of these unofficial print versions of the Code, because they are both more up-to-date than the official Code, and because they include summaries of cases that interpret each statute.
-There are at least two important federal housing-related statutes that you might want to look up in print, and we provide quick links to them here:
+Many of the same libraries also carry one of the unofficial print versions, the United States Code Annotated and the United States Code Service.
+You should research the federal statute in one of these unofficial print versions of the Code because they are both more up-to-date than the official Code.
+Also, the unofficial versions include summaries of cases that interpret each statute.
+There are at least two important federal housing-related statutes that you might want to look up in print, and we provide links to them here: